 What to Include in the Eviction Notice

-A legally effective notice must include the following information:
+Texas eviction notices must include the following information:

-- The day you served the notice
+- The day you served the written notice

-- Your rental property’s name and address
+- Your rental property’s name and address as it appears on the lease agreement

-- A statement that you may pursue legal action if the tenant fails to move out
+- A statement that you may pursue legal action if the tenant fails to move out after the result of the eviction suit

 - A statement indicating which method you used to serve the tenant with the eviction notice